eduvpn/documentation/README.md

 You can use a test deploy with the button below to test the software in its most basic configuration for free for 2 hours!
-After the VM started you need to wait for a bit for the deploy scripts to finish running, then you can browse to the IP address using a web browser and go from there.
+After the VM started you need to wait for a bit for the deploy scripts to finish running (> 10 minutes), then you can browse to the IP address using a web browser and go from there.

 [![Dply](https://dply.co/b.svg)](https://dply.co/b/bQyRCv4h)